-senior lecturer at Department of Engineering Sciences, Division of Electricity
+Senior lecturer/Associate Professor at Department of Electrical Engineering, Division of Electricity

 RESEARCH PROJECT WINDUR

 This blog provides information about wind measurement database created for EU WINDUR PROJECT

 The small scale wind turbines mainly corresponds to turbines installed in rural and isolated areas.
 As 80 % of European population lives in cities and the EU Directive 2010/31/EU on Energy Performance of Buildings requires that “Member States shall ensure that by 31 December 2020 all new buildings are nearly zero-energy buildings”.
 This is a commercial opportunity that also provides a motivation to investigate technical challenges related to the peculiarities of urban wind regime.
 Urban wind resource assessment for small scale wind applications presents several challenges and complexities that are different from large-scale wind power generation.
 Urban boundary layers relevant to this kind of flows have different horizontal profiles impacted by the buildings, low speed wind regimes, separation and different turbulence characteristics.
 In order to have better insight into the physics of the urban wind turbines, European Framework project with acronym WINDUR has been undertaken.
 The results of this measurement campaign for this project is presented below.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.